 Mixed martial arts, or MMA, is unique among combat sports in that its athletes must master a wide variety of different unique styles.
-Where boxers, wrestlers, submission grapplers and kickboxers specialize in their individual profession, MMA fighters are not afforded that luxury.
+Where boxers, wrestlers, submission grapplers, and kickboxers specialize in their individual professions, MMA fighters are not afforded that luxury.

 This focus on multitasking, on transitioning seamlessly from one area of mixed martial arts to another, is an important aspect of a fighter’s development from an amateur to a veteran pro.
 However, every martial artist, no matter how skillful, gets caught occasionally; the truly great blend technical mastery with an ability to take a shot on the chin and keep fighting that, at times, seems superhuman.
 In their primes, the fighters listed below boasted chins that were the envy of the fight world.